Posted on February 8, 2021 by admin - Blog, My Writing

 In the end, we used a different variant for the cover (using the original photostock – you can see the final here) but I ended up paying the artist for the additional set of images as well.
 She’d done some amazing work for me in the past and, frankly, she deserved it.
 Although I’ll probably never use any them, its nice to pull them out on occasion and appreciate the great skill she put into them

-The title in the image above – Camhaoir Fuilsmeartha – is the Irish title for a project I currently have on the back burner.
+The title in the image above – Camhaoir Fuilsmeartha – is the Irish title for a free, online, bilingual adventure fiction project released in January 2020.
 The English title – Dark Dawn – is one you may have come across elsewhere (it’s a bilingual Irish/English project).

 As with all languages, translation often doesn’t work the way you’d expect and Irish is no exception.
 As a literal translation, ‘Dark Dawn’ just doesn’t work particularly well in Irish.
 That’s probably because it doesn’t have the same cultural connotation in English (at least, not in my head).
 Rather than resorting to béarlachas (the word we use where an Irish language or cultural concept is forced into an English structural form or word pattern), I’ve therefore used a different translation instead.